inareshmatta/Private_AI_Local_RAG_Gemma3_DeepSeek_Ai1.5b_Models/README.md

 A private document analysis system using Retrieval-Augmented Generation (RAG) architecture.
 Supports PDF, DOCX, and PPTX files with state-of-the-art language models.

+🚀 Why This is Different: The "AI Team" Architecture Standard RAG systems ask one model to do everything.
+This project splits the cognitive load:

+The Specialist (DeepSeek-R1-Distill-1.5B): Acts as the "Reasoning Engine."
+It ingests the raw retrieval chunks, performs complex logic, and extracts technical facts.
+It is optimized for accuracy and depth.

+The Synthesizer (Gemma-3-1B-IT): Acts as the "Spokesperson."
+It takes the raw logical output from DeepSeek and refines it into a coherent, natural, and human-readable response.

+This synergistic pipeline ensures you get the deep reasoning of DeepSeek with the polished fluency of Gemma, all running locally.

+✨ Features
+🤝 Collaborative Model Pipeline: Unique workflow where Model A (DeepSeek) passes context and reasoning to Model B (Gemma).

+🔒 100% Private: Zero external API calls.
+Your documents (PDF, DOCX, PPTX) never leave your localhost.

+⚡ Efficient Local RAG: Optimized for consumer hardware (runs on 8GB VRAM) using distilled 1.5B/3B parameter models.

+🧠 Semantic Search: Uses FAISS vector indexing with all-MiniLM-L6-v2 for high-precision retrieval.

+📄 Multi-Format Ingestion: Seamlessly processes PDF, DOCX, and PPTX files.

 ![System Architecture](https://github.com/inareshmatta/Private_AI_Local_RAG_Gemma3_DeepSeek_Ai1.5b_Models/blob/main/architecture_diagram.png)

 ## Features